choas/choas.github.io/_posts/2020-02-20-programming-an-attiny85-with-an-arduino.md

 As you can see in the __[source code]__ I have the following 5 flashing modes:

 - both LEDs blink at the same time
-- the LEDs flash alternately
+- LEDs flash alternately
-- the LEDs only light
+- LEDs only light
-- the LEDs are off
+- LEDs are off
-- the LEDs flash S.O.S.
+- LEDs flash S.O.S.

 ## Installation